foundling/tutorials/javascript/canjs/star_rating/README.md

 The goals of this tutorial are:

-+ Build two CanJS Components: a book component and a star-rating component
++ Build a book gallery out of CanJS Components
 + Relate them in a way that they can share specific data but stay relatively independent of one another
 + Mock external API calls to retrieve product data via `can.fixture`